Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Results and Discussions

 The CMF model allows us to investigate strongly interacting systems involving hadrons and/or quarks.
 With this approach, we can delve deeply into the processes governing the restoration of chiral symmetry and the occurrence of deconfinement, particularly under conditions of high temperature or density.
 This versatility allows our formalism to comprehensively explore e.g, hybrid stars, utilizing a single EoS that accommodates various degrees of freedom.
 In this section, we provide a detailed exploration of the various parameters associated with the deconfinement potential (\cref{eq:U_Phi}) within the CMF model.
-These free parameters are meticulously fitted to align with the rigorous theoretical constraints derived from lattice QCD (briefly discussed in the introduction).
+In \cref{tab:param_constraints}, we listed the free parameters related to $U_\Phi$ which are meticulously fitted to reproduce the rigorous theoretical constraints derived from lattice QCD (briefly discussed in the introduction).
+The connection between the $U_\Phi$ parameter(s) and the corresponding constraint are mentioned in the following sections.
 Specific values of these parameters can be found in Table \ref{tab:param_vec_int_pol}.
-Within our renormalized approach, we thoroughly examine the impact of each parameter within their respective following sections, discussing the constraints they are linked to.
+Within our field redefined approach, we thoroughly examine the impact of each parameter within their respective following sections, discussing the constraints they are linked to.
 Our goal is to offer a comprehensive understanding of how these parameters interact with theory and observation, shedding light on the intricate dynamics of the high-energy part of the QCD phase diagram.